leegare/pet_insurance/README.md

 ```
 ![**Figure. **](graphics/TrainValRoCurve.png)

-From the Roc curve above it's a good thing that the scores on both sets are pretty much alike, thus it is less likely the model is overfittng
+From the Roc curve above it's a good thing that the scores on both sets are pretty much alike, thus it is less likely the model is overfitting.
+Joining the validation set with the training set (to get the maximum samples possible) augmented the average precision by 0.01
 ---
 ### 9. Conclusion